awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ORDER BY age(relfrozenxid) DESC LIMIT 50;
 ```

-### Determining if Autovacuum is Currently Running and For How Long<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AutovacuumRunning"></a>
+### Determining if Autovacuum Is Currently Running and For How Long<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AutovacuumRunning"></a>

 If you need to manually vacuum a table, you need to determine if autovacuum is currently running\.
-If it is, you may need to adjust parameters to make it run more efficiently, or terminate autovacuum so you can manually run VACUUM\.
+If it is, you might need to adjust parameters to make it run more efficiently, or terminate autovacuum so you can manually run VACUUM\.

 Use the following query to determine if autovacuum is running, and how long it has been running\.
-This requires RDS Postgres 9\.3\.12\+, 9\.4\.7\+ and 9\.5\.2\+ to have full visibility into rdsadmin processes currently running\.
+This query requires Amazon RDS PostgreSQL 9\.3\.12 or later, 9\.4\.7 or later, and 9\.5\.2\+ to have full visibility into rdsadmin processes currently running\.

 ```
 SELECT datname, usename, pid, waiting, current_timestamp - xact_start